kwaclaw/KdSoft.EtwListener/ReadMe.md

 1. One or more agents: they are installed on each machine that needs log collection.
 2. One agent manager: it configures, starts and stops the agents.

+In addition, there is also a command line tool for remotely configuring, starting and stopping agent nodes.

 Agents communicate with the agent manager by establishing an SSE (Server Sent Events) connection to the configured agent manager.
 The agent manager in turn uses this connection to "push" control messages to the agents.

 - Some control messages update the agent's configuration or start/stop the agent.